England need 35 on final day to win stunning fifth Test and series with India requiring four wickets for 2-2 draw

 Their biggest fourth-innings win also came against India - at Edgbaston during Bazball's sophomore summer in 2022 as they made 378 - but victory at The Oval may be the best in that span, as it would have come on a pitch tinged with green throughout.

-England would have hoped to be celebrating already but, as so often in this series, India have shown tremendous grit and resolve to fight back from perilous positions.
+England would have hoped to be celebrating already but, not for the first time in this series, India have shown tremendous grit and resolve to fight back from the brink.

 If England do fluff their lines on Monday morning then the shot choices of Brook and Bethell will come under the microscope, but if they prevail - they still have Gus Atkinson, Josh Tongue and possibly Woakes to bat - then those will swiftly be forgotten before full focus turns to the Ashes assignment in Australia this winter.